ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

     # If you have 4 CPUs on your machine, this will run 4 concurrent trials at a time.
     tune.run(trainable, num_samples=10)

+.. tip:: To run your code sequentially, use :ref:`Ray Local Mode <tune-debugging>`.

 You can override this parallelism with ``resources_per_trial``.
 Here you can specify your resource requests using either a dictionary or a